 All Taskcluster AMQP exchanges are

 multiple routing keys using the AMQP

-value makes sense for the given routing key
+- if no value makes sense for the given routing key

 Each service's reference documentation describes the events the service sends (if any).
 Each kind of event is sent on a different exchange, and each event has a routing key containing characteristics of the event on which consumers might like to filter.